Periodontics & Implant Surgery

 • A dental composite veneer is a resin material that can be applied to the tooth with customized and diverse colors.

-• Composite veneers are used to cover the appearance of teeth, such as discoloration, malformation, fractures, lip discoloration, and gaps between the teeth.
+• Composite veneers are used to cover the appearance of teeth, such as discoloration, irregular shape, fractures, intrinsic or extrinsic tooth discoloration, and gaps between the teeth.

 • This material has a paste-like consistency, which the dentist shapes on the tooth.
-It then hardens and strengthens under a special light, becoming durable and long-lasting.
+It then hardens and strengthens under a special light, becoming hardened and functional.
+If not polished correctly near the gum line, composite can harbor plaque, leading to localized periodontal issues.

 What Are Dental Laminates?